TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-advisory.md

 * Improve reliability and recoverability<br>
 * Enhance security

 You **should not** choose Advisory when you have an immediate issue that requires troubleshooting support.
-Please select a different *problem type* from the drop down list on the previous screen for faster assistance resolving a problem.<br>
+Please select a different *problem type* from the dropdown list on the previous screen for faster assistance resolving a problem.<br>

 ## **Recommended Documents**